iwakura-enterprises/sigewine/README.md

 ## Project structure
 - `sigewine-core`: The core library that provides the dependency injection functionality.
-- `sigewine-spring`: Contains the Spring annotation that will allow IDE to treat them as if they were Spring beans.
 - `sigewine-aop`: Contains AOP-like Proxy functionality to allow wrap beans.
 For example, to log method calls or to add transaction management.

 ## Installation